Learn / Blog / Article

-The trouble with bugs is they’re not always easy for your QA team and developers to replicate off the back of reported descriptions.
+The trouble with bugs is they’re not always easy for your quality assurance (QA) team and developers to replicate off the back of reported descriptions.

-This is where screen recordings of affected users’ experiences help.
+This is where screen recordings of affected and frustrated user experiences help.

 For example, when Audiense noticed a sudden drop-off in sign-ups, they studied a series of recordings and discovered that the password validator was not working, preventing anyone from completing the workflow.

-Once they had seen this, it was simple for the devs to fix.
+Once they had seen this red flag in the product workflow, it was simple for the devs to fix.